 Schedule: As seen on LÉA

-Teacher: Michel Paquette E-mail: paquettm@vaniercollege.qc.ca
+Teacher: Ronald Raphael E-mail: raphaelr@vaniercollege.qc.ca

-Office: D-222 Phone: 514-744-7500 # 7620
+Office: D-521 Phone: N/A

 Office hours: by appointment

 Course Description

 Web applications play an increasingly important role in society.
 In this course, students design and build data-centric Web applications that support information transactions for commercial, communication, and other purposes.
 Using industry-standard Web-development technologies and best practices, students are guided in the development, implementation, and deployment of relevant Web applications.